socialincome-san/public/README.md

 These functions are mainly implemented using test-driven development.

 1. Build helper image locally: `docker compose build`
-2. Install dependencies: `docker compose run backend npm install`.
+2. Install dependencies: `docker compose run functions npm install`.
 3. Run the tests including Firebase emulators:
-   `docker compose run backend npm run emulators:test`.
+   `docker compose run functions npm run emulators:test`.
 The first time this can take multiple minutes till the packages are downloaded.
-4. With `docker compose run backend npm run serve` one can also serve the webhooks on localhost.
+4. With `docker compose run functions npm run serve` one can also serve the webhooks on localhost.

 ### Bug reporting / Feature Request